thomaswxu/11-767-Team-DST/labs/lab5-projects.md

 ![batch_latency](lab5_batch_latency.png)
 ![batch_ram](lab5_batch_ram.png)

+2. Was there anything you had hoped to achieve, but did not?
+What happened?
+How did you work to resolve these challenges?

 > Challenges:
 > - We were not able to run this on the Jetson's GPU.
 When trying to add the "--gpu" flag, the Jetson memory usage maxed out almost immediately.
 We suspect that perhaps it was trying to make a copy of the model, which used up the memory.
 For now, we run without the "--gpu" flag.